 - Validation rules

-- Mapping rules
+- Mapping rules.

-- Document flow of data
+- Document the flow of data

-- Document the decisions made
+- Document the decisions made during the design process.

 In the petroleum data management example mentioned above, our team delivered:

 - A final, tested, Transformation Manager deployment pack which delivered the data transformation to the client’s specification

 - A licensed version of Transformation Manager for internal evaluation